Lightnet/neutralinojshypercorereact/README.md

 - hypercore 9.12.0 Current used.
 - hypercore 9
   - replicate not working just test example.
+- upload and download binary data is not working just text file are working.

 # Information:
   Portable application for simple web hosting and file sharing.
 It only needs nodejs install to get those packages added and running.